 - there is a dispute between groups of workers

 - there is a dispute between a group of workers and management over, for example, pay or conditions, which may have already led - or may lead in future - to industrial action

 If so, you need to take steps to deal with the conflict.
 See managing conflict.

-If you are already aware that the absence was caused by a conflict at work, you should inform the employee about the steps that you have taken to resolve it.
+If you are already aware that the absence was caused by a conflict at work, you should inform the employee about the steps that you have taken or plan to take to resolve it.
 They should also have a clear understanding of what may happen if they continue to be absent from work.